Star Trek Into Darkness: Theatrical

-Dolby Laboratories and Paramount announced that Star Trek Into Darkness would be released in Dolby Atmos, with Andy Nelson and Anna Behlmer handling the mix with supervision from Ben Burtt and Matthew Wood.
+Dolby Laboratories and Paramount announced that Star Trek Into Darkness would be released in Dolby Atmos, with Andy Nelson and Anna Behlmer handling the mix with supervision from Ben Burtt and Matthew Wood at Lucasfilm's Skywalker Sound.
 The film was released on May 9, 2013, in international markets and May 16, 2013, in the United States.

+Home media

-Home mediaStar Trek Into Darkness was released as a digital download on August 20, 2013.
+Star Trek Into Darkness was released as a digital download on August 20, 2013.
 It was first released on DVD, Blu-ray, and Blu-ray 3D in the United Kingdom on September 2 and in the United States and Canada on September 10.
 There is also a Special Limited Edition Blu-ray set available with a model on a stand of USS Vengeance as seen in this movie.

-In North America, the release is split into various retailer exclusives.
-Retailer Best Buy has an exclusive Blu-ray edition with 30 minutes of additional content.
-Target's Blu-ray edition also has 30 minutes of additional content that is different from Best Buy's.
+In North America, the release was split into various retailer exclusives.
+Retailer Best Buy had an exclusive Blu-ray edition with 30 minutes of additional content.
+Target's Blu-ray edition also had 30 minutes of additional content that is different from Best Buy's.
 Online retailer iTunes' version comes with audio commentary for the film not available in the retailer exclusives.
-A collection of deleted scenes is available exclusively via the Xbox SmartGlass second-screen app paired with the Xbox Video release of the film.
+A collection of deleted scenes was available exclusively via the Xbox SmartGlass second-screen app paired with the Xbox Video release of the film.